01 Quickstart guide

 gleam add --dev lustre_dev_tools

-To start a development server, we can run:
+To start the development server, run:

 gleam run -m lustre/dev start